kochsj/gitopen_batch/README.md

 When you type <b>'gitopen'</b> into the DOS command prompt it will open the current github repository at the origin root.
 I am using python and regular expressions to parse the url and "start" the url.

 # Usage
 Python 3.6 or greater is required to use f-strings.
+Also GitHub for windows is required as well.
+Download [here](https://gitforwindows.org/).

 Make sure that you have a current version above 3.6 for use:
 ```